Wind-River/vxworks7-google-test/README.md

 * The build system will need to download source code from github.com.
 A working Internet connection with access to both sites is required.

-* Install the git tool and ensure it oeprates from the command line.
+* Install the git tool and ensure it operates from the command line.

 ### Setup